 Any student or employee may request an accommodation by completing the accommodation application and participating in an interactive process to determine what, if any, accommodations are reasonable and appropriate.
 The accommodation application can be found at www.jewell.edu/accessibilityservices.

-Individuals experiencing any difficulties with obtaining and/or using accommodations should contact the Director of Accessibility Services, Missy Henry at 816-415-7556 or firstname.lastname@example.org.
+Individuals experiencing any difficulties with obtaining and/or using accommodations should contact the Counseling and Accessibility Services Office at 816-415-5946 or firstname.lastname@example.org.
 The office is located on the intermediate level of Curry Hall in Room T-15.
-She will work with all involved parties through an informal process to address the issue and bring a satisfactory resolution to it.
+Staff will work with all involved parties through an informal process to address the issue and bring a satisfactory resolution to it.

 If an individual is not satisfied with the informal resolution, or if the concern persists, they may file a formal grievance with the ADA/504 Coordinator, Julie Dubinsky.
 The formal grievance should be submitted in writing no later than 60 days following the date of initial complaint.
 The grievance should include the individual’s name, the nature of the complaint, a description of any previous actions or resolutions regarding the complaint, and the action or resolution that the individual is seeking.
 The grievance should be emailed to email@example.com or delivered in-person to the Human Resources Office on the main floor of Curry Hall.
 The ADA/504 Coordinator will make every effort to resolve the grievance in a timely manner by working in consultation with the appropriate member of the President’s Cabinet (according to the organizational chart) and all involved parties.
 The resolution will be provided in writing to the individual no longer than 15 business days following the receipt of the written grievance.